 This game has 11 reported Temporal Dark Patterns.
-There are 7 votes indicating the absense of a dark pattern.
+There are 7 votes indicating the absence of a dark pattern.

 This game has 3 reported Monetary Dark Patterns.
-There are 21 votes indicating the absense of a dark pattern.
+There are 21 votes indicating the absence of a dark pattern.

 This game has 0 reported Social Dark Patterns.
-There are 14 votes indicating the absense of a dark pattern.
+There are 14 votes indicating the absence of a dark pattern.

 This game has 7 reported Psychological Dark Patterns.
-There are 8 votes indicating the absense of a dark pattern.
+There are 8 votes indicating the absence of a dark pattern.